Iowa Court Gives Farmer Another Trial in Case Alleging Breach of Oral Option to Purchase

-A case that has again found its way to the Iowa Court of Appeals could give the Iowa Supreme Court another opportunity to refine the doctrine of promissory estoppel.
+A case that has again found it's way to the Iowa Court of Appeals could give the Iowa Supreme Court another opporunity to refine the doctrine of promissory estoppel.

 A farmer claimed that his neighbor granted him an oral option to purchase his farm for approximately $3,000 an acre at an unspecified time in the future.
 The farmer leased the property and made substantial improvements, which he alleged were consideration for the option agreement.